dbt-labs/docs.getdbt.com/website/blog/2021-11-22-primary-keys.md

 Databricks Delta SQL does not support primary keys in a classic SQL sense, and instead offers what they call [constraints](https://docs.databricks.com/delta/delta-constraints.html) for fields (`not null` being one of them).

-Similarly to BigQuery, surrogate keys can be used to get around this limitation.
+Similarly to BigQuery, <Term id="surrogate-key">surrogate keys</Term> can be used to get around this limitation.

 ### Redshift primary keys